Professional Issues in Therapeutic Practice – Free CPD Event

 © 2018 Psychologists Protection Society – Run by Therapists, For Therapists.

-Psychologists Protection Society and PPS are the trading names for the Psychologists Protection Society Trust (PPST) which is an Introducer Appointed Representative of SWIM Ltd. All insurance policies are arranged and administered by Psychologists Protection Services Ltd (PPS Ltd) which is an Appointed Representative of SWIM Ltd. SWIM Ltd is authorised and regulated by the Financial Conduct Authority.
+Psychologists Protection Society and PPS are the trading names for the Psychologists Protection Society Trust (PPST).
+All plans and insurance policies are arranged and administered by Psychologists Protection Services Ltd (PPS Ltd).
+For the purposes of introducing insurance, the Psychologists Protection Society Trust (PPST) is an Introducer Appointed Representative of SWIM Ltd, and for the purposes of administering insurance Psychologists Protection Services Ltd (PPS Ltd) are an Appointed Representative of SWIM Ltd. SWIM Ltd is authorised and regulated by the Financial Conduct Authority.

 Psychologists Protection Services Ltd is registered in Scotland No. SC379274.
 Registered Office: The eCentre, Cooperage Way, Alloa, FK10 3LP.